 - Music is a big part of life for many people, and listening to music has been found to lower anxiety and depression.
 Ipods and MP3 players are great for their portability and storage space.
 They are also very easy to use: all you need to do is pre-download your loved one’s favorite music.
 If by chance they show little interest in the mp3, another option would be a portable radio.
 There are no tiny buttons, hard to read electronic displays or other confusing items.
 This high-quality gift offers easy listening to their favorite AM/FM stations.
 Research has even suggested that listening to music they previously enjoyed can help provide individuals with dementia with moments of greater calm and clarity.

-Seniors work hard at preserving their self-esteem and often desire to maintain as autonomous a lifestyle as is possible, no matter how dependent they may be due to mental or physical limitations with age.
+As we do throughout our lives, seniors work hard at preserving their self-esteem and often desire to maintain as autonomous a lifestyle as is possible, no matter how dependent they may become due to mental or physical limitations with age.
 Thus, facilitating activities and daily tasks and reducing the chances of injury are important components to consider when selecting practical gifts.
-With all of the information that has been provided, hopefully you are well on your way to finding the older adults in your life a great gift for each occasion.
+With all of the information that has been provided, hopefully you are well on your way to finding the cherished older adults in your life a great gift for Christmas, birthdays, and every occasion.

-And while it’s nice to receive a present every now and then, many of our seniors appreciate time with loved ones far more than any trinket or device.
-If you really cannot think of any worthwhile gift, perhaps spending an afternoon watching their favorite show or cooking their favorite meal will brighten their day.
-Some of the best gifts can consist only of your time, love, and caring.
+And while it’s nice to receive a present every now and then, many older adults appreciate time with loved ones far more than any gadget or device.
+If you really cannot think of any worthwhile gift, perhaps spending an afternoon watching a show they enjoy, cooking their favorite meal, or taking them to their favorite restaurant will brighten their day.
+Some of the best gifts consist of quality time with family and friends.